 What is a Standard soil sieve size

-Standard soil sieve is an experimental equipment used to screen soil samples and grade particle sizes.
+Standard soil sieve size is an experimental equipment used to screen soil samples and grade particle sizes.
 It is widely used in geology, agriculture, construction and environmental monitoring.
 The size and structure of the sieve must meet certain standards.

 According to the aperture, standard soil sieves can be divided into coarse sieves (round holes) and fine sieves (square holes).
 The apertures of coarse sieves commonly used in geotechnical tests are generally 100mm, 80mm, 60mm, 40mm, 20mm, 10mm, 5mm, and 2mm.
 The equivalent aperture of fine screen (square hole) is generally 2.0mm, 1.0mm, 0.5mm, 0.25mm, 0.10mm, 0.075mm.